7Ji/orangepi5-archlinuxarm/README.md

 - It's not recommended to use fs or fs features added after 5.10.110.
 - It's recommendded to only create two partitions, one with FAT32 mounted at `/boot`, and another with your perferred root fs mounted at `/`
   - Alternatively, the u-boot supports to read from an `ext4` partition, so you can just have one big root partition.
-- Use `linux-aarch64-rockchip-rk3588-bsp5.10-orangepi` instead of `linux` as your kernel, `linux` is mainline kernel from ALARM official repo and won't work.
+- Use `linux-aarch64-rockchip-rk3588-bsp5.10-orangepi-git` (or any other, check the [Kernel selection](#kernel-selection) section below for available kernels) instead of `linux` as your kernel, `linux` is mainline kernel from ALARM official repo and won't work.
 - Use `linux-firmware-orangepi-git` instead of `linux-firmware` as your firmware, this contains essential wireless firmware for 5b.
 For 5+ or 5, `linux-firmware` also work, but takes more space
 - The boot configuration is `(/boot/)extlinux/extlinux.conf` inside the boot partition, and it uses a similar format to [syslinux format documented on ArchWiki](https://wiki.archlinux.org/title/Syslinux#Configuration).
   - `LINUX` is the path of kernel relative to the filesystem root, e.g.